sbski/a32nx/src/extra-backend/README.md

 <span style="color:cyan">src/extra-backend/src/MsfsHandler/MsfsHandler.h</span>

 The MsfsHandler is the central component acts as a dispatcher for the custom module.
-It manages the SImConnect connection, all module updates, owns the DataManager and provides some imported care data variables to the modules.
+It manages the SimConnect connection, all module updates, owns the DataManager and provides some imported core data variables to the modules.

-Each module has to be registered with the MsfsHandler (done automatically in the module's constructor).
+Each module has to be registered with the MsfsHandler (done automatically in the Module's constructor).
 The MsfsHandler will then call the update functions of the module and provides access to the DataManager and the raw sim-data if required.

 It provides the following calls to the module at the appropriate time: